 2. Even a ‘paradise’ can become boring after few days..

 It was the most wonderful place I ever seen.
 I am not sure if after four years it stayed the same.
 I hope so!

-Tea and travel addict.
 Berliner, originally from Cracow.
-Nature lover.
-Aspiring writer, photographer, painter and philosopher.
-All the pictures and texts on OMJ are made by me, so I'm happy if you enjoy them!
+Nature lover, tea and travel passionate.
+Writer, photographer, painter and aspiring philosopher.
+Most of the pictures and texts on OMJ are made by me, so I'm happy if you enjoy them!